 Louie Vega is a Grammy-winning house DJ and producer.

-Louie Vega is a Legendary Puerto Rican House DJ
+Louie Vega is a Legendary New York Puerto Rican House DJ

 Vega is a Puerto Rican New Yorker from the Bronx.
 His father was a Jazz saxophonist.
-New York Salsa legend Héctor Lavoe was Vega’s uncle.
+His uncle was New York Salsa legend Héctor Lavoe.

 Louie came up in NYC’s seminal 1980s club scene.
-He worked at places like Studio 54, Devil’s Nest, Hearthrob, Roseland, and the Palladium.
-Louie was just a kid then so people used to call him “Little Louie Vega.”
+He worked atnow legendary venues like Studio 54, Devil’s Nest, Heartthrob, Roseland, and the Palladium.
+Louie was just a kid then, so people used to call him “Little Louie Vega.”
 Now it’s more like Giant Louie Vega.

 Vega has worked with great Pop, Soul, and Latin artists including Michael Jackson, Luther Vandross, Madonna, Tito Puente, Black Eyed Peas, and on and on.
 He’s been nominated four times, but Louie won a Grammy® for his remix of Curtis Mayfield’s “Superfly.”

 Vega’s music is house and his parties are universal, but his sound always has a little Latin something.

 Louie Vega Starring…XXVII is Vega’s first album that is entirely his own.